balderdashy/sails-docs/reference/Blueprints.md

 > **WARNING**
 > Association blueprints (v0.10) are currently experimental!
 > This API is likely to change.
-Yay!
+Hooray!

 ### Overview